check-sked/crypto_data_resources/stablecoins/README.md

 ### individual_stablecoin_supply_by_chain.py

-- Returns stablecoin supply of a given chain; Stablecoin ticker is input by user.
+- Returns stablecoin supply across each chain individually; Stablecoin ticker is input by user.
 - Refer to map in file or the stablecoin dictionary for acceptable input tickers.
-- **CSV file produced contains two colums: 1) Date 2) Stablecoin Supply Value.**
+- See [here]() for example of file returned.

 --